impin0/cryptography-2025/1_Information_Network_security_concepts/README.md

 **What is the OSI security architecture?**
 Is a *systematic approach* to define the *requirements* for security and characterizing the approaches to satisfy those requirements.
 It also defines:
 - *Security attack*: any action that compromises the security of information owned by an organization
-- *Security mechanism*: a process to detect, prevent or recover from a security attach
-- *Security service*: are services intended to counter security attacks making use of one or more security mechanisms
 - *Threat*: any event with the potential to impact negatively the organization operations
 - *Attack*: any malicious activity that attempts to perform a malicious action to information systems resources or the information itself